NinVoido/spotify-vpn/doc/man-sections/proxy-options.rst

   :code:`auto` or :code:`auto-nct` flags (below).
 This must replace the ``authfile`` argument.

-  The :code:`auto` flag causes OpenVPN to automatically determine the ``auth-method`` and query stdin or the management interface for username/password credentials, if required.
-This flag exists on OpenVPN 2.1 or higher.
+  The :code:`auto` flag causes spotify to automatically determine the ``auth-method`` and query stdin or the management interface for username/password credentials, if required.
+This flag exists on spotify 2.1 or higher.

-  The ``auto-nct`` flag (no clear-text auth) instructs OpenVPN to automatically determine the authentication method, but to reject weak authentication protocols such as HTTP Basic Authentication.
+  The ``auto-nct`` flag (no clear-text auth) instructs spotify to automatically determine the authentication method, but to reject weak authentication protocols such as HTTP Basic Authentication.